Kapeli/Dash-User-Contributions/docsets/WPILib/README.md

 ## Generate the Docset

   1. Use git to get a local copy of the [allwpilib repository](https://github.com/wpilibsuite/allwpilib.git).
 I recommend you use a shallow clone for speed and space reasons, eg: `git clone --depth 1 github.com/wpilibsuite/allwpilib.git`.
-  2. In your repository, run `./gradlew javadoc` to instruct gradle to create the javadocs.
-Gradle will place them in `docs/build/docs/javadoc/`.
+  2. In your repository, run `./gradlew generateJavaDocs` to instruct gradle to create the javadocs.
+Gradle will place them in
+  `docs/build/docs/javadoc/`.
 This will be your target for when you run javadocset.
   3. Use [javadocset](https://github.com/Kapeli/javadocset) to generate the Dash docset, using the docs you found in step 2.
   Note, however, that Kapeli's program will **not** run on computers that are not Mac's with Xcode.
 Use william8th's [go implementation](https://github.com/william8th/javadocset) instead.